openvinotoolkit/openvino/docs/install_guides/troubleshooting.md

 @endsphinxdirective

-This guide provides general troubleshooting steps and solutions to possible issues that can be encountered while installing and configuration OpenVINO™.
+This guide provides general troubleshooting steps and solutions to possible issues that can be encountered while installing and configuring OpenVINO™.

 The [Issues & Solutions](./troubleshooting-issues.md) page lists common installation errors and their solutions.
 If you encountered a specific error while installing OpenVINO, check this page to see if there is a solution.